Female Board Representation, Corporate Innovation and Firm Performance

-We find that firms with more gender-diverse boards achieve greater innovative success.
-The results are not driven by endogenous matching between female directors and firms with high innovative potential.
-Investigating the underlying mechanisms, the positive effect of gender diversity on innovation is stronger when product market competition is lower and when managers are more entrenched, consistent with increased monitoring by female directors improving manager’s incentives to innovate.
-Furthermore, we find that although gender diversity does not enhance firm performance on average, it increases the performance of firms for which innovation and creativity play a particularly important role.
+We show evidence that female board representation is associated with greater innovative success, and thus enhances firm performance in innovation-intensive industries.
+Firms with female directors tend to invest more in innovation and obtain more patents and citations for given R&D expenditures.
+An increase of 10 percentage points in the tenure-weighted fraction of female directors is associated with approximately 6% more patents and 7% more citations.
+Investigating the underlying mechanisms, the positive association between female board representation and corporate innovation is stronger when product market competition is lower and when managers are more entrenched, consistent with increased monitoring by female directors improving managers’ incentives to innovate.
+Furthermore, we find that female board representation is positively associated with performance only for firms for which innovation and creativity play a particularly important role.

-Keywords: Gender diversity; Board of directors; Innovation; Firm performance
+Keywords: Female board representation; Board of directors; Corporate innovation; Firm performance

 JEL Classification: G30, G34, J16, O31, O34